 We need to acknowledge the situation as a nation and stop failing our loved ones.
 Would we be happy to end our days as some have?

-Studies at the end of last year pointed to the fact that current government austerity, whilst important for that national debt have led to more than 120,000 extra deaths.
+Studies at the end of last year pointed to the fact that current government austerity, whilst important for the national debt, have led to more than 120,000 extra deaths.
 According to the British Medical Journal the over 60s and care home residents have borne the brunt of the cuts, with cuts to medical staff being quoted.
 Each extra death must be deemed as unacceptable if there were ways to prevent them and so we have to ask the question as a society, as to whether the state of social care is a scandal?

 Where is the Green Paper?

 That is the question on the lips of thousands.
 We can use our knowledge and experience to conclude that because the NHS directly affects more of us, the government has decided to delay publication until after the Brexit deadline.
 They are doing this as the future is murkier than what it is for some Premier League managers.
 You can make an educated statement and say that no-one is really ready for Brexit as no-one knows what it truly means.

 The politics are easy to understand.
 You go out before Brexit and commit millions but then realise that with a no deal the country has no money to spare and so need to subsequently cut back.
 In the short term this move will win you votes but in the long term you will be harming yourself and your party.
 Cutting back on funding for the most vulnerable would leave the Conservative Party looking about as popular as Jose Mourinho towards the end of his last tenure at Manchester United.

 Politically you understand the reasoning but morally you have to think of those lives lost needlessly.
 This brings up the question of how much would you pay to save a life?
 Life is precious and for us it is priceless.
 It should not be held up and used as a political bargaining chip.
 Yes the country needs to develop and move forward but…